Serious Allergic Reactions (Anaphylaxis)

 - passing out

 Anaphylaxis can cause different symptoms at different times.
-It's considered anaphylaxis if someone has:
+An allergic reaction is considered anaphylaxis if someone has:

-- two or more mild symptoms, such as hives and vomiting or coughing and belly pain
+- two or more mild symptoms, such as hives and vomiting or coughing and swelling

 How Is Anaphylaxis Treated?

-If the doctor prescribes epinephrine for your child, the doctor will show you how to use it.
+If the doctor prescribes epinephrine auto injectors for your child, they will show you how to use them.
 Two auto injectors should always be with your child in case one injector does not work or your child needs a second dose.